teambit/docs/docs/bit-dot-dev/bit-dev.md

 ![remote bit scope hosted on bit.dev](/img/scope-hosting.jpg)

-Bit.dev is a SaaS service for hosting remote Scopes (collections) of components, which you can create and host on demand.
+Bit.dev is a SaaS service for hosting remote Scopes of components, which you can create and host on demand.
 Scopes on Bit.dev can be:

 - **Public** scopes containing OSS components, visible to all users.
 - **Private** scopes, visible only to the members of the organization which owns the scope.

 There is no limitation of the amount of Scopes that can be created by a developer or an organization on Bit.dev.